Update: Expanded text ads are retiring on June 30, 2022. Learn seven things to do with your ETAs and RSAs before then!

 The results speak for themselves – the new ads have a CTR 400% higher than their old ads!

 Even though your new 80-character description is by far the largest field in your new expanded text ads, they still command the least attention.
 The messaging of the two headlines of your expanded text ad are the most influential in improving the CTR of your ads.

+As is the case with Responsive Search Ads, you don’t always have control over how your headlines appearl.
 Although both headlines can technically be up to 30 characters long, there’s no guarantees on exactly how or if the second headline shows.
 The second headline may extend the length of the first headline:

 The second headline may appear after a line break: